Rebel Pepper

 Wang Liming (王立铭 (Wáng Lìmíng); born 1973), also known as Remon Wang, better known under the pseudonym Rebel Pepper (变态辣椒 (Biàntài Làjiāo), lit.
 "Abnormal Chili pepper"), is a Chinese political cartoonist in exile in the United States.
 Wang left China out of fears for his safety resulting from the increasing crackdown on freedom of expression by the Chinese Communist Party (CCP).
-Since 2017, he is working at Radio Free Asia as a political cartoonist on the EB-2 visa.
+Since 2017, he has been working in the United States at Radio Free Asia as a political cartoonist.

 Early life

 Wang was born in Xinjiang Uyghur Autonomous Region in China in 1973.
 He attended a vocational school in Tangshan, Hebei.
 Before leaving China, he lived in Shanghai and Beijing for a long time.
 He was also an agent for imported food.

 Censored in China

 Since 2006, he published on comics on current affairs in Mop.com, which caused widespread concern.
 In October 2013, he was subpoenaed by the Chinese domestic security bureau for "suspicion of provoking quarrels" after allegedly reposting a rumor.
 Before leaving mainland China, Wang Liming lived in Tangshan, Shanghai, and Beijing.

 By March 2012, Liming reported that his user account on Sina Weibo had been deleted over 180 times.
 In July 2014, his microblog accounts were deleted from the sites of two major Chinese media companies, Sina and Tencent – from which he'd been reaching close to 1 million followers.
-His page on the wiki-based Baidu Baike was also removed, along with his store on the e-commerce platform Taobao.After losing his sources of income, he has made a public appeal for financial help.
+His page on the wiki-based Baidu Baike was also removed, along with his store on the e-commerce platform Taobao.
+After losing his sources of income, he has made a public appeal for financial help.